balena-io/docs/pages/integrations/azure.md

 ## Add resin.io API key to IoT Hub Admin portal

-Signup and following the [Azure IoT Suite getting started guide](http://www.microsoft.com/en-us/server-cloud/internet-of-things/getting-started.aspx). _Note_ you'll have to use the [special version][integration] with resin.io integration additions as our integration is not currently a part of the code Microsoft releases.
+Signup and following the [Azure IoT Suite getting started guide](http://www.microsoft.com/en-us/server-cloud/internet-of-things/getting-started.aspx).

+__NOTE:__ you'll have to use the [special version][integration] with resin.io integration additions as our integration is not currently a part of the code Microsoft releases.

 Go to the IoT Hub Admin portal, select 'Resin.io Config' and set the `App ID` and the newly generated `API Key`.